Captions appear on screen, and are timed to video clips. We caption using standard grammatical rules, as well as captioning standards.

 We strive to keep captions less than 42 characters per line and timed with audio.

 Transcripts come from audio content, and are formatted in a text document.
 In transcripts, speakers are named.
 If the speaker’s name is unknown, a general ID will be given.
 For each new speaker, a new line is used.
 Otherwise it is written out in paragraph format.
-If something is inaudible it is marked with the minute it occurs: [inaudible 1:05:01].
+If something is inaudible it is marked with the time it occurs: [inaudible 1:05:01].

-We offer English-to-Spanish and Spanish-to-English subtitles.
+We offer English-to-Spanish and Spanish-to-English subtitles and transcripts.

 - Please note translations may take longer than a week for turnaround.
 We will give a specific turn around date when confirming request.